 Rent-to-own is often used in practical everyday situations.

 A family whose refrigerator suddenly stops working may need a replacement immediately.
-A rent-to-own retailer can deliver a working appliance quickly without requiring a traditional financing process.
+A rent-to-own dealer can deliver a working appliance quickly without requiring a traditional financing process.

 Someone moving into their first apartment may need furniture right away but prefer to spread payments over time.